Insights

 Do you offer AIA-accredited Lunch & Learns for architects and designers?

-Yes.
-And it’s part education, part inspiration.
-Our AIA-accredited Lunch & Learn covers the technical ground you’d expect — natural-Stone selection, thin versus full veneer, installation best practices, sourcing, and spec support — and spends just as much time on the design side: real project applications, pattern and finish pairings, custom fabrication possibilities, and how Stone can elevate everything from residential architecture to commercial facades, hardscape, and interior detail.
+Yes, and it’s part education, part inspiration.
+Our AIA-accredited Lunch & Learn covers the technical ground you’d expect, natural-Stone selection, thin versus full veneer, installation best practices, sourcing, and spec support, and spends just as much time on the design side: real project applications, pattern and finish pairings, custom fabrication possibilities, and how Stone can elevate everything from residential architecture to commercial facades, hardscape, and interior detail.
 Many design firms have earned CEUs through the program, and most leave with a notebook full of ideas for their next project.
 Request a session through Let’s Talk Stone.

 Section 10